ptylczynski/ils-web/README.md

 # Available sites
     - `` - which is entry point, as well as data input
-    - `/show` - used to present results
+    - `show` - used to present results

 # Usage
     One must run Django projects.
 Then hit index site of newly created server.